Shape Optimization of Compliant Pressure Actuated Cellular Structures: Introduction

 \section{Introduction}

-There exists a wide range of technologies that would immensely benefit from robust, strong, lightweight and energy efficient compliant structures that can change their shape between any set of one-dimensional $C^1$ continuous functions.
-For example, currently used aircraft slats are relatively heavy and the gaps between wings and slats increase noise levels particulary during take off and landing.
-A comparison of existing actuation principles \cite{Huber1997} shows that pressure based actuators have the greatest potential to create such structures (Figure~\ref{pic:Figure_1}).
-Hence it is not surprising that the pressure driven nastic movement of plants attracted a lot of attention during the last decade.
-The results of a considerable research effort in this field that was backed up by the Defense Advanced Research Agency, National Science Foundation and the United States Army can be found in the book edited by Wereley and Sater~\cite{Wereley2012}.
+There exists a wide range of technologies that would immensely benefit from robust, strong, lightweight and energy efficient compliant structures that can change their form from one shape to another.
+For example, currently used aircraft slats are relatively heavy and the gaps between wings and slats increase noise levels, particulary during take off and landing.
+A comparison of existing actuation principles \cite{Huber1997} shows that pressure based actuators can generate large actuation strains and forces and thus have the largest potential to create such structures (Figure~\ref{pic:Figure_1}).
+Hence it is not surprising that the pressure driven nastic movement of plants attracted a lot of attention from various scientific communities during the last decade.
+A considerable research effort in this field was backed up by the Defense Advanced Research Agency, the National Science Foundation and the United States Army \cite{Wereley2012}.
 A comprehensive understanding of the nastic movement of plants requires various disciplines that range from biology and chemistry to material science and structural engineering.
 The focus of this article is on the structural engineering side.
 Therefore, no attention is given to the functionality of sub-cellular hydration motors \cite{Stahl2006} or plant cell materials \cite{Kerstens2001}.
-Instead it is assumed that cellular structures are made from common engineering materials and that cell pressures are provided by an external source such as a compressor.
+Instead, it is assumed that cellular structures are made from common engineering materials and that cell pressures are provided by an external source such as a compressor.
 Furthermore, only prismatic cells are considered.
-Hence, the problem reduces to the understanding of two-dimensional cell geometries and their interactions.
+Hence, the problem reduces to the understanding of two-dimensional cell geometries and their interactions.\\